itachironny/Flight_details/README.md

 # What it does
 It shows a webpage with a searchbar and search button, which maybe used to query flight details.
 On query success, fight details is displayed along with a button to toggle tracking of the flight.
-If unsuccessful, message is shown.
+If unsuccessful, error message is shown.
-When tracking is enabled,tracked latitude and longitude of flight is shown.
+While tracking is enabled, tracked latitude and longitude of flight is shown.

 # Requirements
 1. Linux